aitjcize/cppman/README.rst

 Note that cppman requires Python 3.
 Make sure that either ``pip`` is configured for Python 3 installation, your default Python interpreter is version 3 or just use ``pip3`` instead.

-2. Arch Linux users can find it on AUR or using `Yaourt <https://wiki.archlinux.org/index.php/Yaourt>`_:
+2. Arch Linux users can find it on AUR or using `Trizen <https://wiki.archlinux.org/title/Trizen>`_:

 .. code-block:: bash

-    $ yaourt -S cppman
+    $ trizen -S cppman

 or install the git version

 .. code-block:: bash

-    $ yaourt -S cppman-git
+    $ trizen -S cppman-git

 3. Debian / Ubuntu: cppman is available in Debian sid/unstable and Ubuntu vivid.